 Mary Loftis taught art in the Keene School District for 26 years.
 Since her retirement ten years ago, she has served on the boards of several non-profit organizations including Monadnock Art, the Friends of the Thorne-Sagendorph Art Gallery, the Dublin Community Center and MATS.
 She also volunteers at the Monadnock Community Hospital and serves as a Deacon at the Dublin Community Church.
 She also served as Dublin’s representative to the ConVal School Board for six years.

-Lee Ann Moore is the Philanthropy and Community Relations Manager at Monadnock Community Hospital in Peterborough.
+Lee Ann Moore-Clark is the Philanthropy and Community Relations Manager at Monadnock Community Hospital in Peterborough.
 She currently co-chairs Be the Change-Behavioral Health Task Force for the Eastern Monadnock Region and sits on many state and local committees including the ConVal Substance Use Task Force, the Executive Council for the Public Health Network and the Peterborough Women’s Club.
 With her degree in sociology and women’s studies and her involvement in the Community Health Needs Planning, LeeAnn has a passion for helping the community in any way possible.
 LeeAnn has been on the Monadnock Area Transitional Shelter for 3 years.
 She resides in Wilton with her husband, Sean and furbaby, Maya.